percona/psmdb-docs/docs/install/install-pro.md

 # Install Pro packages of Percona Server for MongoDB

-This document provides guidelines how to install Pro packages of Percona Server for MongoDB from Percona repositories.
-[Learn more about PSMDB Pro :material-arrow-top-right:](../psmdb-pro.md).
+This document provides guidelines how to install Percona Server for MongoDB Pro from Percona repositories.
+[Learn more about Percona Server for MongoDB Pro](../psmdb-pro.md).

 ## Procedure